-- The FEI may, in its sole discretion, open a disciplinary case against a person or persons for any alleged breach of the FEI Rules and Regulations and/or any of the offences listed in Article 164.12 (Offences) below. - As a general principle, all disciplinary cases involving non Minor offences will be initiated by the FEI as a "Claim" before the FEI Tribunal in accordance with the Internal Regulations 163.2 - 163.3 An offence shall be considered "Minor" if the FEI, having carried out an assessment of the facts and relevant evidence, deems that any of the following sanctions, or any combination of those sanctions, would be appropriate given the circumstances: - (a) Formal Warning; - (b) Fine not exceeding CHF2,000; - Provisional Suspension: (c) - Suspension not exceeding 3 (three) months; (d) - Demotion of Official (following consultation with the FEI Director of Officials and the (e) relevant FEI discipline director), - Removal of an Official from a specific Event (following consultation with the FEI Director of Officials and the relevant FEI discipline director), (f) (collectively, the "Minor Sanctions").
+- 163.1 The FEI may, in its sole discretion, open a disciplinary case against a person or persons for any alleged breach of the FEI Rules and Regulations and/or any of the offences listed in Article 164.12 (Offences) below. - 163.2 As a general principle, all disciplinary cases involving non Minor offences will be initiated by the FEI as a "Claim" before the FEI Tribunal in accordance with the Internal Regulations of the FEI Tribunal. - 163.3 An offence shall be considered "Minor" if the FEI, having carried out an assessment of the facts and relevant evidence, deems that any of the following sanctions, or any combination of those sanctions, would be appropriate given the circumstances: - (a) Formal Warning; - (b) Fine not exceeding CHF2,000; - (c) Provisional Suspension; - (d) Suspension not exceeding 3 (three) months; - (e) Demotion of Official (following consultation with the FEI Director of Officials and the relevant FEI discipline director), - (f) Removal of an Official from a specific Event (following consultation with the FEI Director of Officials and the relevant FEI discipline director), (collectively, the "Minor Sanctions").